JanJorgensen/StepBro/additional/StepBro Cheet Sheet.md

 --------- | ---------------
 unset / Verdict.Unset | The execution has no verdict.
 pass / Verdict.Pass | All test expectations were fulfilled.
-inconclusive / Verdict.Inconclusive| A pass/fail test result could be determined. fail / Verdict.Fail | One or more expectations in the test was not fulfilled.
+inconclusive / Verdict.Inconclusive| A pass/fail test result could not be determined. fail / Verdict.Fail | One or more expectations in the test was not fulfilled.
 Verdict.Abandoned | Indicates that the user chose to abandon/break a running test. error / Verdict.Error | A fatal error in the script execution.